A child has 940 Saturdays between birth and finishing high school.

 To stay in the moment we focus on seeing those around us, hearing them, and seeking to understand them.
 If we are with our children, our friends, and those significant people in our life, then we choose to BE with them.
 Laugh with them, cry with them, listen to them, play with them, and pray for them.
 Lock eyes with those we are with, and BE in the moment.

 We do need to continually remind ourselves that everyday is a gift from God, and not to live our day in a negative, and distracted state of mind.

 God’s word encourages us to; “Look carefully how you walk!
 Live purposely and worthily and accurately, not as the unwise and witless, but as wise (sensible, intelligent people).
 Making the most of the time (buying up each opportunity) because the days are evil.
 Therefore do not be vague and thoughtless and foolish, but understand what the will of the Lord is”.
 (Ephesians 5:15-17 amplified)

-Living in the moment engages us with God; we are focused on Him and what He is doing.
-In our world there is so many distractions and it’s easy to miss what God is doing right in front of us.
+Living in the moment engages us with God; we are focused on Him and what He is doing, and as a result we are more sensitive and aware of those in our world.
+Rather than the many distractions that can cause us to miss what God is doing right in front of us.

-Technology was made for man, not man for technology.
-Sometimes we just need to turn off our phone, shut down the computer, turn off the television, and most importantly, discipline our minds to be present.
-We can start to practice listening well and honoring others with our purposeful presence.
+Something to remember in being focused in the moment is that technology was made for mankind, not mankind for technology.
+Sometimes we just need to turn off our phone, shut down the computer, switch off the television, and most importantly, discipline our minds to be present.

-Prayer: Lord help me to embrace the day and to take some time with you; to make moments with those I love, and to understand what and who is really important.
-Help me not to miss those people and experiences that are right in front of me simply because I get too distracted and weighed down with things that don’t really matter.
+Prayer: Lord please help me to embrace the day and to take some time with you; to make moments with those I love, and to understand what and who is really important.
 In Jesus Name Amen.